Chicago woman says beau didn't help her kill mom in Bali

 CHICAGO (AP) — A Chicago woman imprisoned in Indonesia for the 2014 killing of her mother says in videos posted on YouTube that she acted alone and her boyfriend at the time only helped her cover it up because she threatened him.

-Heather Mack says that Tommy Schaefer falsely confessed to striking her 62-year-old mother, Sheila von Weise-Mack, in the head with a metal fruit bowl during their trip to Bali and only helped her stuff the body in a suitcase and clean up because she threatened to blame him.
+In a series of three videos that were posted last week, 21-year-old Heather Mack says that her then-boyfriend Tommy Schaefer falsely confessed to striking her 62-year-old mother, Sheila von Weise-Mack, in the head with a metal fruit bowl during their trip to Bali.
+She says he only helped her stuff the body in a suitcase and clean up because she threatened to tell police that he committed the crime.

-The two were convicted in 2015.
-Schaefer was sentenced to 18 years in prison and Mack received a 10-year prison sentence.
-She has cellphone and internet access in prison.
+Authorities have said that the two discussed killing von Weise-Mack in text messages, but in the videos Mack said that she took his phone when he was asleep and exchanged text messages with herself to make it appear the two were texting each other when they weren’t.
+She said when she asked Schaefer to help her find someone who would kill her mother for $50,000 he refused.

-Authorities say Mack and Schaefer discussed killing von Weise-Mack in text messages.
+“Tommy’s an innocent man,” said Mack, who has cellphone and internet access in prison.
+She said one reason she framed Schaefer was because she knew there was a chance she would be arrested after she killed her mother and “I didn’t want to get arrested by myself in a different country.”

 Most Read Stories